jackocnr/intl-tel-input/README.md

 ## Contributing
-See the [contributing guide](https://github.com/jackocnr/intl-tel-input/blob/master/.github/CONTRIBUTING.md) for instructions on setting up the project and making changes to the main plugin functionality, and also for how to update to a new version of libphonenumber, or how to update the flag images.
+See the [contributing guide](https://github.com/jackocnr/intl-tel-input/blob/master/.github/CONTRIBUTING.md) for instructions on setting up the project and making changes, and also for how to update to a new version of libphonenumber, or how to update the flag images.

 ## Attributions